How to Elope in Colorado: Your Ultimate Rocky Mountain Elopement Guide

 Choose a Date and Time

-Generally, you can book your photographer without a specific date and they can help you narrow it down.
-I’ve assisted plenty of couples in choosing their date and time based on their vision for their elopement.
-We will talk through pros and cons of different seasons, weather, and timing to make sure your date aligns with your elopement vision!
+Generally, you can book your photographer without a specific date, and they can help you narrow it down.
+I’ve assisted over 60 couples with choosing their date and time based on their vision for their elopement.
+We will discuss the pros and cons of different seasons, weather, and timing to ensure your date aligns with your elopement vision!

 Decide on Guests